 how an official can obtain approval for the release of grant guidelines, following the risk assessment (e.g. from the Finance Minister or Cabinet)

-how to clearly outline in the grant guidelines what constitutes a conflict of interest.
+how to clearly outline in the grant opportunity guidelines what constitutes a conflict of interest.

 Instructions – officials involved in entering into grants agreements